rfo909/CFT/doc/Doc.md

 This is by choice.

-Such functionality is of course available in CFT, but only as functions inside Dir and File objects.
+The reason is to force the user to use regular CFT syntax, that is, create script code, for better security.

 Alternatively one can use "bang commands" or the shell function.
+Can also use the shortcut @fm, which opens a graphical file manager for the current directory.

 # The "protect" mechanism